-You thought the English translations of Law French from the 1500s were difficult?
+Think English translations of Law French from the 1500s are difficult?
 See if you can figure out what is really going on in this decision.
-You were all alive when it was written.

 Hildegard Lee BORELLI v.
 Grace G. BRUSSEAU, as Executor (1993) California Court of Appeal, First District, Division 4 16 Cal.
-Rptr.2d 16
+Rptr.2d 16 of the estate of Michael J. Borelli (respondent).
+The complaint sought specific performance of a promise by appellant's deceased husband, Michael J. Borelli (decedent), to transfer certain property to her in return for her promise to care for him at home after he had suffered a stroke.